exAspArk/batch-loader/README.md

 users.map { |u| user.name }    #      Users
 ```

-But the problem here is that `load_posts` now depends on the child association.
-Plus it'll preload the association every time, even if it's not necessary.
+But the problem here is that `load_posts` now depends on the child association and knows that it has to preload the data for `load_users`.
+And it'll do it every time, even if it's not necessary.
 Can we do better?
 Sure!

 ### Basic example